mebobby2/seven_concurrency_models/README.md

 Beyond this rule of thumb, your best bet is to create a realistic load test and break out the stopwatch.

+## Why a Blocking Queue?
+As well as blocking queues, java.util.concurrent provides ConcurrentLinkedQueue, an unbounded, wait-free, and nonblocking queue.
+That sounds like a very desirable set of attributes, so why isn’t it a good choice for this problem?

+The issue is that the producer and consumer may not (almost certainly will not) run at the same speed.
+In particular, if the producer runs faster than the consumer, the queue will get larger and larger.
+Given that the Wikipedia dump we’re parsing is around 40 GiB, that could easily result in the queue becoming too large to fit in memory.

+Using a blocking queue, by contrast, will allow the producer to get ahead of the con- sumer, but not too far.

 # Language Notes
 ## Anonymous Inner Class in Java